Bethany Bos: Racing Louisville

-On August 19, 2024, Balcer was traded to Racing Louisville FC in exchange for Jaelin Howell and $50,000 in allocation money.
+On August 19, 2024, Bos was traded to Racing Louisville FC in exchange for Jaelin Howell and $50,000 in allocation money.
 She made her Louisville debut five days later, starting in a match against the Chicago Red Stars.
 She scored her first goal with the club in a comeback victory against Angel City FC on September 14, 2024.

+Bos announced that she would be taking a mental health leave away from the sport in March 2025.
+After returning to the pitch in August, Bos scored one goal before becoming a free agent at the end of the 2025 season.
+On November 26, 2025, Racing Louisville announced that Bos would not be re-signing with the team.

+Dallas Trinity

+On February 3, 2026, USL Super League club Dallas Trinity FC announced that they had signed Bos midway through the 2025–26 season.
+Bos made her Super League debut four days later, coming on as a second-half substitute for Camryn Lancaster in a 4–0 victory over Fort Lauderdale United FC.
+She went on to appear in every match for Dallas across the rest of the season, scoring three goals and helping the Trinity qualify for the playoffs for the second consecutive campaign.
+On June 4, 2026, the club announced that Bos would be departing from Dallas at the end of the season.

 International career

-Balcer received her first call-up to the United States women's national soccer team in December 2019.
+Bos received her first call-up to the United States women's national soccer team in December 2019.
 She made her international debut on November 26, 2021, against Australia.
 She was previously a member of the United States women's national under-23 soccer team.

 Style of play

-Balcer plays as a striker.
+Bos plays as a striker.
 She is known for her scoring ability off headers.